Peshy-svg/C-mini-projects/README.md

-A space.c program that helps keep track of weight target by; Asking what their earth weight is.
+A space.c program for a space boxer that helps keep track of weight target by; Asking what their earth weight is.
 Asking them to enter a number for the plaet they want to fight on.
 It should then compute their weight on the destination planet